Proposal to curb elected officials' first-class travel perks remains unlikely

 Two U.S. House lawmakers, annoyed by Trump administration officials’ luxurious travel arrangements, introduced an amendment to Congress' annual budget bill that would restrict elected officials from travelling first-class, McClatchy DC reported.

 The measure sponsored Reps.
-Raul Ruiz, D-Calif., and Paul Gosar, R-Ariz., would only apply only to members of the Congress and would allow exceptions in certain cases such as suffering from a medical condition.
+Raul Ruiz, D-Calif., and Paul Gosar, R-Ariz., would apply only to members of the Congress and would allow exceptions in certain cases such as suffering from a medical condition.

 The amendment will be considered in a House Rules Committee hearing next week.
 Leaders of the Committee will then decide whether the amendment will be included in the final bill that funds Congress.